 - 2.1 The Trust Board recognises its responsibility for the health, safety and welfare of its staff.
 This Sickness Absence Policy sets out our procedures for reporting sickness absence and for the management of sickness absence in a fair and consistent way.
 This policy places emphasis on proactive support for staff in the event of ill health difficulties.
 This policy does not form part of any employee's contract of employment and it may be amended at any time.
 Procedures set out in this policy, including any time limits, may be varied as appropriate in any case. - It is the responsibility of management to monitor sickness absence and to respond effectively to actual and potential problems.
 The school has standards for attendance for staff as it does for students.
 It is the responsibility of the Headteacher and all levels of management to ensure these standards are achieved and to raise awareness of the effect of sickness absence levels on the quality and continuity of teaching and learning and other aspects of the effectiveness of the work of the school.
-In addition, managers have a clear obligation placed on them to identify and address problems in the work environment and/or job factors that may be contributing to staff absence. - 2.3 Sickness absence can vary from short intermittent periods of ill-health to a continuous period of long-term absence and have a number of different causes (for example, injuries, recurring conditions, or a serious illness requiring lengthy treatment). - The Headteacher is responsible for monitoring the implementation of the procedure to ensure that the procedure is communicated to employees and that it is applied consistently.
+In addition, managers have a clear obligation placed on them to identify and address problems in the work environment and/or job factors that may be contributing to staff absence. - 2.3 Sickness absence can vary from short intermittent periods of ill-health to a continuous period of long-term absence and have a number of different causes (for example, injuries, recurring conditions, or a serious illness requiring lengthy treatment).
+The Trust Board is committed to creating an environment where employees are able to raise concerns about their health and any impact upon work, and to ask for support and appropriate adjustments.
+Should line managers notice a change in an employee's behaviour/ability whilst in the workplace then they should discuss this with the employee to see if there is a health condition, they are not aware of and whether any support needs to be provided. - The Headteacher is responsible for monitoring the implementation of the procedure to ensure that the procedure is communicated to employees and that it is applied consistently.
 Levels of sickness absence will be monitored and will record the average number of working days lost due to sickness per full time equivalent employee and identify areas where the work of the school, in particular the continuity of teaching and learning, is being affected by absence levels.
 This will include a breakdown of total absence into long term and short-term absence (normally more than 28 days) and reasons for absence.
 The information will be reported to Trustees on an anonymised basis.
 The procedure sets out the steps which the Headteacher and line managers will normally follow when staff sickness absence occurs.

-Headteacher also means Head of College and Principal

-- School also means College, Academy or Academies - MAT refers to Multi-Academy Trust
+- Headteacher also means Head of College and Principal - School also means College, Academy or Academies - References to school are taken to mean any school within the Four Cs Multi-Academy Trust